 Sault College is located in Sault Ste.
-Marie, Ontario and provides educational opportunities to 2400 full-time students and 4500 part-time students.
-Sault College has 18 faculties and schools, each with their own academic programs and departments:
+Marie, Ontario and provides educational opportunities to 2,400 full-time students and 4,500 part-time students.
+Sault College has many areas of studies, including:

 The address for Sault College is:

 443 Northern Avenue

 At Sault College, the centre providing accessibility services to students is called the Accessibility Services Office.
 The Accessibility Services Office is the primary place to find out about all your disability related needs.

 Sault College offers a transition program for students with identified learning disabilities called Let the Journey Begin.

 For more information about accessibility at Sault College, and their current initiatives to address issues of accessibility, please see Sault College's Accessibility Plan.

 Sault College has no information currently listed for disability documentation required.
 For a list of common documentation requirements, please visit the Accessibility Services section of this website.

 For more information about required documentation or how to obtain proof of your disability, contact the Sault College's Accessibility Services Office directly.